Fusion Academy

 Fusion power has the potential to provide safe, carbon-free, and virtually limitless energy.
 The Fusion Academy 2026 is more than a spring school – it’s an opportunity to become part of a global effort to make fusion a reality.

 The Fusion Academy is open to STEM students enrolled at German universities or colleges who have completed at least their 4th Bachelor semester or are currently pursuing a Master’s degree.
-Eligible disciplines include (but are not limited to):
+PhD students are not eligible to apply.
+Suitable disciplines include (but are not limited to):

 Physics